odpi/egeria-docs/site/docs/guides/developer/open-discovery-services/overview.md

 * **Semantic Annotation** - documents suggested meanings for this data based on the values and name of the field.
 * **Suspect Duplicate Annotation** - identifies other asset definitions that seem to point to the same physical asset.

-??? "education" Open Metadata Types for Discovery Annotations
+??? education "Open Metadata Types for Discovery Annotations"

     The open metadata types for a discovery annotations are describe in [Area 6](/types/6).